Deep Ecology, Nature Connection & Natural Farming

 - Acknowledging and honouring our pain for the world

 - Looking into the roots of our crises

 Seeing with new eyes : Looking into the shift that is taking place, transformation, The Great Turning , initiatives each one of us are taking.
 In this phase we will reflect on:

 - The call from inside

-Action plan: Flower for the earth.
+Going Forth & Action Plan: Flower for the earth.
 How can we ground all this knowledge to become active caretakers or deepen our roles as earth stewards and guardians of nature?